HyperGCT: A Dynamic Hyper-GNN-Learned Geometric Constraint for 3D Registration: Related Works

 \textbf{Deep-learned Methods.} These methods~\cite{choy2020deep,pais20203dregnet,bai2021pointdsc,lee2021deep,wang2023pg,jiang2023robust,yao2023hunter,wang20243dpcp} design inlier/outlier classifiers by learning consistency between correspondences.
 DGR~\cite{choy2020deep} and 3DRegNet~\cite{pais20203dregnet} employ sparse convolution and point-by-point MLP to train end-to-end neural networks.
 DHVR~\cite{lee2021deep} leverages deep Hough voting to establish consensus in the Hough space.
 PG-Net~\cite{wang2023pg} proposes a grouped dense fusion attention feature embedding module to enhance inlier representations.
 VBReg~\cite{jiang2023robust} models long-range dependencies with a variational non-local network.
 However, they often neglect geometric consistency constraints.
 PointDSC~\cite{bai2021pointdsc} incorporates spatial consistency into a NonLocal module.
 3DPCP-Net~\cite{wang20243dpcp} introduces a DGC block to explore deep feature similarity, pairwise distances, and angles.
 Despite these advancements, they remain limited to refining higher-order relationships beyond pairwise vertex interactions.
-Hunter~\cite{yao2023hunter} addresses this limitation by introducing an HCR module to learn the high-order consistency of inliers.
-However, its hypergraph structure is static and lacks flexibility.
-While deep-learned methods generally outperform traditional approaches, they often struggle with high outlier ratios due to weakened inlier consistency.
-Furthermore, reliance on data set-specific features hinders generalization in varying pattern matching of characteristics in different datasets.
-In contrast, our method operates within a generalized hypergraph framework to optimize the relationships between vertices and hyperedges.
-This approach enables enhanced, precise information propagation and robust modeling of higher-order relationships.
-Consequently, it effectively handles diverse matching patterns while improving generalization across various scenarios.
+Though Hunter~\cite{yao2023hunter} addresses this limitation by introducing an HCR module to learn the high-order consistency of inliers, its hypergraph structure is static and lacks flexibility.

+Deep-learned methods generally outperform traditional approaches but struggle with high outlier ratios due to weak inlier consistency.
+Furthermore, reliance on data-specific features hinders generalization in varying pattern matching of characteristics in different datasets.
+In contrast, we operate within a generalized hypergraph framework to optimize the relationships between vertices and hyperedges, enabling enhanced, precise information propagation and robust modeling of higher-order relationships.
+Our method effectively handles diverse matching patterns while improving generalization across various scenarios.